turingschool/curriculum/source/academy/workshops/ideabox/tdd.markdown

 * save it
 * get it back out of the datastore (it should be the same idea)

-Create an empty file `idea_store_test.rb` in the `test/ideabox` directory.
+Create an empty file `idea_store_test.rb` in the `test/ideabox` directory, or a file `idea_store_spec.rb` in the `spec/ideabox` directory.

-First, we need to include the testing dependencies themselves:
+When using Minitest, we need to include the testing dependencies themselves at the top of that file:

 ```ruby
 gem 'minitest'